Prince George’s County instituting youth curfew to combat crime

-PRINCE GEORGE'S COUNTY, VA - Prince George’s County Executive Angela Alsobrooks announced a curfew for juveniles on Monday in an effort to address the record deadly month of August.
+PRINCE GEORGE'S COUNTY, Md. - Prince George’s County Executive Angela Alsobrooks announced a curfew for juveniles on Monday in an effort to address the record deadly month of August.

 "I know this isn’t a popular thing to say, but the truth of the matter is, it’s a fair question: Where are their parents?
 Where are their aunties, where are the uncles, and other family members who are responsible?," said the county executive shortly before making the curfew announcement.